-Part VII is the cornerstone of the UK's special insolvency regime applicable to recognised bodies such as LCH.
-The provisions of Part VII discussed below provide important protections in favour of "market contracts", "market charges" and "market property" as well as any actions taken pursuant to LCH's "default rules".
-The powers of an officeholder or an
+Part VII is the cornerstone of the UK's special insolvency regime applicable to recognised bodies such as LCH.82 The provisions of Part VII discussed below provide important protections in favour of "market contracts", "market charges" and "market property" as well as any actions taken pursuant to LCH's "default rules".
+The powers of an officeholder or a Scottish court to challenge any of the foregoing under the ordinary UK law of insolvency is also strictly limited.